SanjeetShukla01/airflow-pipeline/doc/info.md

 ### Start writing airflow jobs
+- Create a separate airlfow repo
+- Airflow repo will mount to this environment as links/mount
+    - DAGS
+    - Plugins
+- Same airflow repo will contain DAGS and Common Code
-    work on version of spark and edgenode
+- Work on version of spark and edgenode

 ### Start on SQL runner library
+- The library will be separate from ETL code
+- Add tests to the sql runner library
+- Should have all basic features:
+  - Logging, Dry Run, Save Temp Table etc.

 ### Create pipeline in rust